poseidon/typhoon/docs/addons/ingress.md

 ## Digital Ocean

-On Digital Ocean, DNS A and AAAA records (e.g. FQDN `nemo-workers.example.com`) resolve to each worker[^1] running an Ingress controller DaemonSet on host ports 80 and 443.
+On DigitalOcean, DNS A and AAAA records (e.g. FQDN `nemo-workers.example.com`) resolve to each worker[^1] running an Ingress controller DaemonSet on host ports 80 and 443.
 Firewall rules allow IPv4 and IPv6 traffic to ports 80 and 443.

 Create the Ingress controller daemonset, service, RBAC roles, RBAC bindings, and namespace.